ortonb110/my-test-runner/README.md

 - Enhance detection patterns using **machine learning-based secret classification**.
 - Add **report export (PDF/CSV)** and **email notifications**.
 - Improve performance with **parallel file scanning** and **caching**.
+- Implement **slug-based redirect flow** — if a user initiates a scan or tries to create an issue while not logged in, they would be redirected to GitHub login with a callback URL and returned to the original scan page upon successful authentication.